Law enforcement in South Korea: Republic of Korea era

 After liberation on August 15, 1945, the Police Department was established in the US Military Government and the police departments were established in each province on October 21.
-In 1946, the Police Department was reorganized into the Police Department, and each provincial police department was reorganized into the provincial police office, and the Railway Provincial Police Agency was established.
+In 1946, the Police Department was reorganized into the Police Department, and each provincial police department was reorganised into the provincial police Departments.
+The Railway Police Agency was established.
 In September 1948, police authority was transferred from the US Military Government to the Korean government, and as the National Security Bureau was established under the Ministry of Home Affairs, each city and provincial police office was changed to the National Police Agency.

-In 1949, the Railway District Police Agency was reduced to the Railway Police Unit, and the Coast Guard was established in 1953 December 23.
+In 1949, the Railway District Police Agency was reduced to the Railway Police Unit, and the Coast Guard was established on December 23, 1953.
 In 1963, when the railroad police force was abolished, it was transferred to the Transportation Bureau.

 In 1974, the Public Security Bureau became the Security Headquarters, and in 1991, as the Security Headquarters was expanded to the National Police Agency, the Metropolitan Police Agency was changed to the Local Police Agency.

 In 1996, the Korea Coast Guard was separated as an organization under the Ministry of Maritime Affairs and Fisheries.